HuangJingGitHub/Flexiv_CRTK/README.md

 C++ and Python wrappers are provided.
 As wrappers are based on derived classes of base classes in Flexiv RDK, they are also compatible with newer versions of RDK after necessary adjustments.

 ## C++ Wrapper Usage
 The wrapper does not rely on a built Flexiv RDK.
-It just needs to include two folders:
+It just needs to include two folders from [Flexiv RDK](https://github.com/flexivrobotics/flexiv_rdk):
-- The `include/flexiv` folder in [Flexiv RDK](https://github.com/flexivrobotics/flexiv_rdk).
+- The `include/flexiv` folder containing public source files.
-- The `lib` folder containing the compiled outputs not disclosed by Flexiv.
+- The `lib` folder containing compiled outputs from unpublicized source codes.

-The Robot_CRTK.hpp, where CRTK methods are implemented, will include these source files.
-Then,
+The Robot_CRTK.hpp, where CRTK methods are implemented, includes source files in `include/flexiv`.
+In the program, replace `#include your path to Robot.hpp` with `#include your path to Robot_CRTK.hpp`.
+When instancing a robot object, use `flexiv::Robot_CRTK robot(robotIP, localIP)` to replace `flexiv::Robot robot(robotIP, localIP)`.
+Everything else remains the same as what is introduced in the RDK.
+And CRTK methods become available.